Can You Get a Tattoo If You Have Psoriasis?

 There seems to be a difference in how doctors look at tattoos and the people that want them.
 On the one hand, doctors understand that psoriasis can develop in an area of skin that has seen any kind of trauma.
 This means that if you skin your shin on a corner of furniture in your home, that particular wound could develop into psoriasis.

 On the other hand, sometimes no new areas of psoriasis breakout occur regardless of the tattoo placement.
-There are doctors that feel that leave the decision of getting a tattoo entirely up to the patient themselves, as long as the patient understands that there is a chance of psoriasis developing in the tattooed area.
+There are doctors that leave the decision of getting a tattoo entirely up to the patient themselves, as long as the patient understands that there is a chance of psoriasis developing in the tattooed area.

 In my personal opinion, there are doctors that are against tattoos and doctors that are lenient to the individual's decision.

 - The doctors that are against tattoos are primarily concerned with the possibility of further breakouts of psoriasis.